Igorello74/Morse/README.md

 |`LED`      |pulses the built-in led according to the morse signal
 |`SER`      |sends messages into Serial in the Array notation (*see above*)
 |`SERLED`   |combines two previous modes

+# Examples
+All examples are present in the [examples/](examples/) folder.

+# Compatibility
+This library has been tested with *Arduino Uno* and *Nano*.
+In addition, it's supposed to work with most of Arduino-like boards.
+The library successfully works in either **Arduino IDE** and **PlatformIO**.
+I recomend the last!

 # License
 The library is published under the ***MIT License***, for more details, see [LICENSE](LICENSE).